HL7/davinci-pct/input/pagecontent/gfe_coordination_specification.md

 - The Organization, Practitioner, PractitionerRole Resource (for providers) extracted from the [GFE Information Bundle](StructureDefinition-davinci-pct-gfe-information-bundle.html) associated with the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html), if present.

-- All of the FHIR Resources in .output.valueAttachment of the associated (that have a Task.partOf that references the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html)) [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) where the status is not `rejected` or `cancelled` (NOTE: that each Contributor Task may have multiple output.valueAttachment iterations.
+- All of the FHIR Resources in .output.valueAttachment of the associated (that have a Task.partOf that references the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html)) [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) where the status is not `rejected` or `cancelled` (NOTE: that each Contributor Task may have multiple output.valueAttachment iterations).

 - For each associated [GFE Contributor Task](StructureDefinition-davinci-pct-gfe-contributor-task.html) that does not have a status of `rejected` or cancelled` and does not have a [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) in output.valueAttachment, there **SHALL** be a [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html).